Harveyhase68/jQuery.game.countdown/README.md

 jQuery.game.countdown, displays a text in a div tag, like '9d 15h 12m 34s' and countdown.

-Any issues and suggestions welcome, write to me at: guthub@predl.cc
+Any issues and suggestions welcome, write to me at: github@predl.cc

 You need a copy from jQuery (http://www.jquery.com)